trussworks/Engineering-Playbook/infra/alerting/alert-providers.md

 the features we're looking for.
 Where capabilities vary more based on a lower or higher tier, notes have been made in the table with the price of the option per user per month.

+Please feel free to add or update this table with other information you find helpful in making a decision (including adding other vendors if it's merited).

 | Feature/Objective | [OpsGenie Standard ($19)](https://www.opsgenie.com/pricing) | [PagerDuty Platform Business ($39)](https://www.pagerduty.com/pricing/) | [VictorOps Growth ($29)](https://victorops.com/pricing) |
 |-----|-----|-----|-----|